sumitKcs/medicine_analyzer/README.md

 ## Development Tools

-- This project was built using the **Amazon Q Developer CLI**, which streamlines the development and deployment of modern web applications.
+- This project was built using the **Amazon Q Developer CLI + VS CODE Extension**, which streamlines the development and deployment of modern web applications.

 ## Usage